-Meet SUSAN GOOD, owner of the HONEYGOOD.COM and Featured Business Owner at SCORE Chicago this week.
+Meet SUSAN GOOD, owner of the GRAMMAGOOD.COM and Featured Business Owner at SCORE Chicago this week.
 Learn how she started, and what tips she has for your success.

 What is your company’s elevator pitch?

-Honey Good (formerly Gramma Good) is a community to connect grandmothers worldwide, which emphasizes values and wisdom that grammas impart to their grandchildren.
+Gramma Good is a community to connect grandmothers worldwide, which emphasizes values and wisdom that grammas impart to their grandchildren.
 We will make money with ads on the site and through product sales.

 What inspired you to start your business?